What is CreateFSU?

 This service is not intended to provide web hosting for departments, centers, or other official campus units.
 We are also unable to provide hosting for personal profiles for students.
 If you are interested in web hosting for your department or for a personal profile, please see ITS’s web services catalog.

 For more possible use cases see “What can I create with my site” below.
-If you are interested in creating an account, but you aren’t sure if you qualify, please feel free to contact us.
+For more information on eligibility, refer to our Policies If you are interested in creating an account, but you aren’t sure if you qualify, please feel free to contact us.

 How do I get an account?